neomutt/neomutt.github.io/changes/structs.md

 # {{ page.title }}

+Many structs have been renamed by NeoMutt

+## Overview

 ### Typedefs

 Typedefs will only be used for opaque data types.
 These structs have also been